 Version 1.2 - (April 14th, 2000) Massive update which included the built-in ID3-tag editor and QuickReference.
 The Track Mixer was also updated with more controls.
 In the 3rd revision of version 1.2 selectable scan depth on dropped folders was added, as well as support for ID3 v2 tags.

-Version 1.3.5 was cancelled before release.
+Version 1.3.5 was cancelled before release, don't remember why.

 Version 1.4 - (June 30th, 2000) The major new feature was the 'fade-out on stop/skip'-function.